Yukultji (Yurrkultji) Napangati

 Yukultji Napangati was born in the Gibson Desert at Marruwa, a waterhole near Wilkinkarra (Lake Mackay), around 1971.
 Until 1984, Yukultji lived a traditional, nomadic lifestyle having no contact whatsoever with western civilisation.

-In 1984, Yukultji with her tribal group which included Walala, Thomas and Warlimpirringa Tjapaltjarri walked out of the desert region west of Lake Mackay.
-She and her family were confronted for the first time with non-Indigenous civilisation when they arrived in the town of Kiwirrkurra, near the border of the Northern Territory and Western Australia.
-They were recognised as being "the last of the nomads", the last of the nine Pintupi people that were forced to come into the white man's way of life, due to lack of water, food and poor living conditions in the desert after a prolonged drought.
+In 1984, Yukultji with her tribal group including Walala, Thomas and Warlimpirringa Tjapaltjarri walked out of the desert region west of Lake Mackay.
+When they arrived at the remote desert settlement of Kiwirrkurra, near the Northern Territory and Western Australia border, she and her family were confronted for the first time with non-Indigenous civilisation.
+They created an international media storm, and were labelled "the last nomads", "the lost tribe" and "the Pintupi Nine".
+In any event, they were the last ever Pintupi people that were forced to come into the white man's way of life, due to lack of water, food and poor living conditions in the desert after a prolonged drought.

-Yukultji chose to paint her mother's country: Marrapinti.
-She uses acrylic paint rather than natural ochres, and first paints the canvas earth red, priming the canvas to matching the desert country in which she lives.
+Yukultji started painting for her community art centre, Papunya Tula Artists, in 1996.
+She chose to paint her mother's country, Marrapinti, using primarily ochre coloured acrylic paints rather than natural ochres.
+Since those early years, Yukultji has gradually developed and refining her artistic technique.
+Yukultji first paints the canvas earth red, priming the canvas to matching the desert country in which she lives.
 This base colour is sometimes overlayed with another black layer.
 Thus, the (red) earth and the (black) body become a single, integrated prime base for her work.
+From there, rows of dots in a restrained ochre palette are applied, creating a mesmerising representation of her country and the sacred site of Marrapinti.